Cubbington Pear Tree: HS2

 In 2011 the Cubbington Pear Tree was identified as under threat from the proposed High Speed 2 (HS2) Phase 1 railway line between London and Birmingham, becoming one of 20 pear trees to be threatened by the scheme.
 An expert from Warwickshire Museum visited the site to record and assess the tree.
 Representatives from HS2 said that the tree cannot be relocated as the lower trunk is hollow.
 They instead proposed to take cuttings from the tree and plant seedlings from it nearby as a replacement.
 The tree trunk was to be placed in the South Cubbington Wood to form a habitat for insects, fungi and plants.

 The removal of the tree was opposed by the Cubbington Action Group who instead proposed that this section of the line be tunnelled beneath the tree.
 A petition in support of this proposal was sent to the HS2 Parliamentary select committee, but the scheme was rejected on economic grounds, with an estimated cost of £46 million.
 In preparation for its removal the Shuttleworth College successfully took cuttings from the Cubbington Pear Tree by September 2017.
 The Cubbington Action Group led a series of walks to view the tree in April and May 2018 to see it in bloom for the "last time".
 Preliminary works for HS2 in this area had commenced by May 2018.

 In October 2019, local residents set up a protest encampment in South Cubbington Wood to protect the Cubbington Pear Tree and other nearby woodland.
 A parliamentary petition was launched in September 2020 and received 20,000 signatures of support.
 A formal response from the Department for Transport stated "HS2 Ltd explored all possible options to avoid removing the tree, but due to its age and condition, removal cannot be avoided" and that 40 new trees had been grown from cuttings from the pear, to be grown locally.
 They also stated that the stump and roots of the tree would be relocated to allow it an opportunity to regrow.
 The tree was cut down on 20 October 2020.
 Some of the wood from the tree was donated to a local woodworker.

+In October 2023 it was reported that the transplanted stump had grown new shoots showing that at that time the tree was still alive.